matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

   *recommended* profiles be cached no longer than 15 minutes to avoid displaying stale data.
   Servers MUST not cache for longer than 24 hours to avoid unwanted data persistence.

-- Clients COULD provide a UI for users to view/enter their own free-text custom fields in the `u.*` namespace of their own profile.
+- Clients COULD provide a UI for users to view and enter custom fields, respecting the appropriate namespaces.

-- If clients present custom fields in profiles to users, clients SHOULD provide settings to choose the scope of profiles they present the freetext (i.e. `u.*` namespaced) fields from, (e.g. none, only users on the local server, users in the current room, any users sharing a room with this user, all users globally) with defaults sensitive to their implementation's UI and intended audience.
-This proposal *recommends* clients only display profiles of users in the current room whose membership status is `join`, `invite`, or `knock`, and whose `m.room.member` event has *not* been redacted.
-If a client offers an option for custom fields to always be available in the UI, an option should be provided to hide/minimise them automatically.
+- Clients SHOULD only display profiles of users in the current room whose membership status is `join`, `invite`, or `knock`, and whose `m.room.member` event has *not* been redacted.
+If a client offers an option for free-text fields to always be available in the UI, an option SHOULD be provided to hide/minimise them automatically.

-- Servers MAY add/remove/modify fields in their own user's global profile data, whether for moderation purposes or for other policy reasons, e.g. to automatically populate a job title based on the user's organisation.
+- Servers MAY add/remove/modify fields in their own users' global profile data, whether for moderation purposes or for other policy reasons (e.g. to automatically populate a job title based on the user's organisation).

-- Servers MAY suppress all extended profile fields to their users (e.g. during a go-live phase);
-  however, this feature could cause confusion if some users can see fields that other users cannot, so should be used sparingly.

 ## Potential Issues